acesovereights/cellarmate/readme.txt

 Luke Smith

-See SIMINTA directory for site files
+See siminta directory for site files

 ==============================================